-New York venues as The Fringe Festival/Soho Playhouse, P.S.
-122, Franklin Furnace, Mixed Greens, Artists Space, Metro Pictures, Cooper Union and Thread Waxing Space.
-Other exhibition and performance venues include the Blank Theater/LA, the Cleveland Performance Art Festival, the Delaware Center for Contemporary Art, the Art Gallery of Ontario and the Lancaster Museum of Art.
-His solo performance TWENTIETH CENTURY ART is part of the permanent collection of the Walker Art Center in Minneapolis.
-Mr. Hiuni's work has also appeared in the New York Times, the Huffington Post and Playbill.
-Mr. Hiuni is the recipient of an Excellence in Playwriting Award from the New York International Fringe Festival, an Elizabeth Greenshields Foundation Major Artist Grant, and an Artist of Extraordinary Ability green card from the United States Government.
+New York venues as P.S.
+122, Franklin Furnace, Artists Space and Thread Waxing Space.
+Other performance venues include the Cleveland Performance Art Festival, the Delaware Center for Contemporary Art, the Art Gallery of Ontario and the Lancaster Museum of Art.
+His video performance "Twentieth Century Art" is part of the permanent collection of the Walker Art Center in Minneapolis.
+Mr. Hiuni's work has appeared in The New York Times, The Huffington Post, Playbill, and The Dramatist, the magazine of the Dramatists Guild of America,

 For graphic design, please visit dahndesigns.com